 Amb.
 Paula J. Dobriansky, Ph.D.

 Ambassador Paula J. Dobriansky is a foreign policy expert and former diplomat specializing in national security affairs.
+She is a Trustee of the Victims of Communism Memorial Foundation and recipient of the Foundation’s Truman-Reagan Medal of Freedom in 2008.
 She is a Senior Fellow in the Future of Diplomacy Project at Harvard University’s JFK Belfer Center for Science and International Affairs and is Vice Chair of the Scowcroft Center for Strategy and Security (Atlantic Council).

 From 2010 – 2012, Ambassador Dobriansky was Senior Vice President and Global Head of Government and Regulatory Affairs at Thomson Reuters.
 During this time, she was also appointed the Distinguished National Security Chair at the U.S. Naval Academy.

 Ambassador Dobriansky served as Under Secretary of State for Global Affairs from 2001 to 2009.
 Among her primary accomplishments, she established and led the U.S.-India, U.S.-China, and U.S.- Brazil Global Issues Fora — which advanced crucial work and international cooperation on environment, energy, health, development, and humanitarian issues.
 Additionally, she was head of delegation and lead negotiator on U.S. climate change policy.